particle-iot/docs/src/content/reference/device-os/firmware.md

 ## Cellular

 {{note op="start" type="cellular"}}
-The `Cellular` class is available on the the Boron, B Series SoM, and Tracker (Gen 3) and Electron and E Series (Gen 2).
+The `Cellular` class is available on the the Boron, B-Series SoM, and Tracker (Gen 3) and Electron and E-Series (Gen 2).

 It is not available on Wi-Fi devices including the P2, Photon 2, Argon, Photon, and P1.
 {{note op="end"}}